brokiem/typerx/README.md

-# type-mania
+# TyperX
-Type-mania is an exciting and challenging typing speed website where you can test your keyboard skills and improve your typing speed.
+Typer-X is a dynamic and engaging typing speed website that will help you improve your typing skills while having fun.